 In 1974, Westerfield and Kenner approached Molson Breweries with the idea of performing Frisbee shows at basketball halftimes in Canadian universities as the Molson Frisbee Team.
 Always looking for unique ways to get into the university market, they accepted their proposal and were more than impressed with the results.
 The next year, Molson’s used their show exclusively to introduce a new brand of beer called Molson Diamond.
 In 1975, with Molson’s sponsorship, Westerfield and Kenner moved the Canadian Open Frisbee Championships, from the Canadian National Exhibition to the Toronto Islands.
 Molson’s would continue to sponsor their Frisbee shows and events for several years.
 Along with promoting Molson products, this would help Westerfield and Kenner to promote their new disc sports everywhere

 In 1975, Ed Headrick asked Dan Roddick to head up the IFA at Wham-O. Ed also asked Ken Westerfield to head the Canadian Frisbee Association for Canada, Ken turned down the job and felt that his efforts would be better served outside an office.
-Irwin Toy in Toronto did establish the Canadian Frisbee Association.
-In the years that followed, the Canadian Frisbee Association would have several directors as the head of the CFA.
-In the 1980s, Bob Blakely would become head of Irwin’s Frisbee sales promotions department and director of the CFA.
-Bob Blakely was the CFA’s first player/director and already involved in disc sports.
-Bob successfully organized show tours, appropriated funds for tournaments and teams, He also promoted and coordinated the Jr Frisbee Program across Canada.
+Irwin Toy, located in Toronto, did establish the Canadian Frisbee Association.
+In the years that followed, the Canadian Frisbee Association would have several directors.
+In the 1980s, Bob Blakely would become head of Irwin’s Frisbee promotions and director of the CFA.
+Bob Blakely was Candian Frisbee Association’s first player/director and already involved in disc sports.
+Bob successfully organized show tours, appropriated funds and support for tournaments and teams, He also promoted and coordinated the Jr Frisbee Program across Canada.
 Blakely and Westerfield were good friends and became a perfect team for promoting Frisbee and disc sports across Canada.

-After 1977, interest in Frisbee and disc sports gained popularity across Canada and the US.
-Jim Kenner and Gail McColl moved to London, Ontario and founded their disc manufacturing company called Discraft.
-Ken Westerfield and Mary Kathron dividing their time between Toronto and Santa Cruz, California began a professional Frisbee show called Good Times, performing in Canada and the United States at universities and sporting events.
-Also, there were several sponsored Frisbee touring shows coordinated by Bob Blakely as IFA Director at Irwin Toy with Orange Crush, Air Canada, Lee Jeans and Labatt’s Breweries.
+After 1977, interest in Frisbee and disc sports gained popularity across Canada and the United States.
+Jim Kenner and Gail McColl moved from Toronto to London, Ontario and founded their disc manufacturing company called Discraft.
+Ken Westerfield and Mary Kathron dividing their time between Toronto and Santa Cruz, California began a professional Frisbee show called Good Times Professional Frisbee Show, performing in Canada and the United States at universities and sporting events.
+Also, there were several sponsored Frisbee touring shows coordinated by Bob Blakely as the CFA Director at Irwin Toy with Orange Crush, Air Canada, Lee Jeans and Labatt’s Breweries.
 Orange Crush even provided logo painted vans and motorhomes with several touring Frisbee teams to do shows at fairs, sporting events, shopping malls and schools across Canada.
 Bob Blakely, Ken Westerfield, Mary Kathron, Ron Leithwood, Mike Sullivan, Brian McElwain, Kevin Sparkman, Stuart Godfrey, Pat Chartrand, Peter Turcaj, Gary Auerbach, Jim Brown, Bill King and John Anthony were the touring freestyle performers in the series and became the foundation upon which disc sports grew in Canada.

-On the West Coast in 1985, Jim Brown of Vancouver founded the Westwind Disc Society, which morphed first into the Vancouver Disc Sports Society and later the BC Disc Sports Society.
+On the West Coast, Scott Lewis started the first organized disc sports in BC, inventing his own game called Frisbee Football and organizing several dozen people to play it regularly from 1974-1976 at Willows Beach in Victoria.
+In 1985, Jim Brown of Vancouver founded the Westwind Disc Society, which morphed first into the Vancouver Disc Sports Society and later the BC Disc Sports Society.
 This was the first provincially-recognized disc sports organization.

 Frisbee and Disc Sports Timeline for Canada.